 How to Gua Sha

-2. Cleanse your face and spritz yourself with a toner, like the Heritage Store Rosewater from the November Lightworker Box, to hydrate your skin.
+2. Cleanse your face and spritz yourself with a toner, like the Heritage Store Rosewater from the November Lightworker Box (SOLD OUT), to hydrate your skin.

-3. Gently massage a few drops of your favorite facial oil onto your face to seal in the moisture and create a slick surface for your gua sha to move across.
-(Our Sacred Self-Care Box also includes a luxurious Divine Beauty Serum from Sahara Rose so you'll have everything you'll need for your DIY facial.)
+3. Gently massage a few drops of your favorite facial oil onto your face (like the luxurious Divine Beauty Serum from Sahara Rose that was featured in our January 2020 Sacred Self-Care Box (SOLD OUT).
+A good facial oil will help seal in the moisture and create a slick surface for your gua sha to move across.

 4. Begin by warming the gua sha between your hands.
 Then, use the rounded edge at the base of your neck and shoulders and make long slow strokes up to the base of your chin.